Aidar5/nattoeng/docs/source/book/additional_info/pytest_basics.rst

         result = check_ip('10.1.1.1')
         print('Function result:', result)

 Code is written in check_ip_functions.py.
 Now you have to figure out how to call tests.
 The easiest option is to write *pytest* word.
 In this case, pytest will automatically detect tests in the current directory.
 However, pytest has certain rules, not only by name of function but also by name of test files - file names should also start with *test_*.
-If rules are respected, pytest will automatically find tests, if not - you have to specify specify a test file.
+If rules are respected, pytest will automatically find tests, if not - you have to specify a test file.

 In the case of example above, you have to call a command: